 Make the benefit clear.
 A customer is far more likely to follow instructions.

 An example of this would be Dropbox.
 Instead of saying, “Click here to try Dropbox,” their CTA says, “Work better, safer, together.”

-This CTA clearly outlines the benefit to the consumer.
+This CTA clearly outlines the benefits to the consumer.